karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [detectPeaksOnsets.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/detectPeaksOnsets.m)
 * **Purpose**: Detects peaks and onsets in PPG signal data using the ‘MSPTD’ beat detector from the PPG_Beats toolbox.
 Essential for preprocessing PPG signals in preparation for further analysis or feature extraction.
 * **Inputs**:
-  * 'data' - Matrix of PPG signal data, with each column representing an epoch (first row contains labels)
+ *	‘data’ - Matrix of PPG signal data, with each column representing an epoch (first row contains labels).
-  * 'fs' - Sampling rate of the PPG signal
+ *	‘fs’ - Sampling rate of the PPG signal.
 * **Outputs**:
-  * 'detected_peaks' - Cell array containing detected peaks for each epoch
+ *	‘detected_peaks’ - Cell array containing detected peaks for each epoch.
-  * 'detected_onsets' - Cell array containing detected onsets for each epoch
+ *	‘detected_onsets’ - Cell array containing detected onsets for each epoch.
-  * 'clean_data' - Filtered data matrix including only epochs where peaks and onsets were successfully detected
+ *	‘clean_data’ - Filtered data matrix including only epochs where peaks and onsets were successfully detected.
-  * 'valid_epochs_index' - Indices of epochs that were successfully processed
+ *	‘valid_epochs_index’ - Indices of epochs that were successfully processed.
 * **Process**:
   * Utilizes the MSPTD algorithm from the PPG_Beats toolbox for peak and onset detection.
   * Handles PPG signal noise effectively to identify physiologically relevant features: